Akhil-Selukar/DSA-Prep/Dynamic programming/README.md

 > In all 0-1 knapsack problem you will be given with a weight array, a price array and maximum sack size.
 And you will
 > be asked to take elements such that weight should not exceed the sack size and profit will be maximum.

+### Unbounded knapsack

+Unbounded knapsack is just like 0-1 knapsack, the only difference is in 0-1 knapsack we are allowed to take any element only once whereas in unbounded knapsack we can pick single element multiple times (i.e. there is an infinite supply of elements.)

+Refer question [Unbounded knapsack]() for code.